 If an employer ignores the risks or implements inappropriate safety measures can be deemed negligent and therefore liable for hearing loss compensation claims.

 The compensation amount will depend on the extent of your injury, and any financial losses or costs you have incurred.
 While filing the claim, your personal injury lawyer will consider how the loss of hearing has impacted your life.
-Your solicitor will take into account all the factors and help calculate the correct compensation claim to make for you.
+Your solicitor will take into account all the factors and help calculate the correct compensation amount you can claim.

 The damages can be defined in two categories: - 'general damages' and 'special damages'.